chapel-lang/chapel/tools/c2chapel/README.rst

 The resulting output should be identical to ``test/fnints.chpl``.
 Run ``c2chapel`` with the ``--help`` flag for more information.

+``c2chapel`` by default uses the fake standard headers included with pycparser.
+These are headers used to work around compiler-specific macros or attributes often found in C standard headers.
+Without these fake headers, pycparser will probably not be able to parse the given C99 file.
+Usage of these fake headers can be disabled with the ``--no-fake-headers`` flag.

 ===========
 Future Work
 ===========